Our Next Event:

 • Choose this type of ticket if you intend to watch the event via Zoom.

-Jewish Genealogical Society of Illinois June 29 hybrid meeting to feature short “Kvell and Tell” family history talks by several members
+Jewish Genealogical Society of Illinois June 29 hybrid meeting to feature short “Kvell and Tell” family history presentations

-The Jewish Genealogical Society of Illinois will hold a “Kvell and Tell” session on Sunday, June 29, 2025, in a hybrid meeting at Temple Beth-El in Northbrook, Illinois.
-Several JGSI members will take turns sharing family history discoveries and research tips.
+Several Jewish Genealogical Society of Illinois members will take turns sharing family history discoveries and research tips as part of the annual “Kvell and Tell” session on Sunday, June 29, 2025, in a hybrid meeting at Temple Beth-El in Northbrook, Illinois.

 As a hybrid meeting, the talks may be given in person at Temple Beth-El, 3610 Dundee Road, Northbrook, Illinois, OR from home via Zoom.